Jojendersie/Bim/readme.md

     specularColor   A color for specular highlights.
 (RGB)                          {1.0, 1.0, 1.0}
     roughness       Surface roughness in [0,1], can be anisotropic (S, S, angle)    {0.5, 0.5, 0}
     reflectivity    Fresnel offset term F0.                                         {0.05}
     optDensity      Absorption coefficient (RGB) and real refraction index N.       {0, 0, 0, 1.3}

 `thinLayer`: a material for leaves and foils.
-If transmitted the render expects to be in free space again instead of inside a model.
+If transmitted the renderer expects to be in free space again instead of inside a model.
 To be plausible all % amounts must be add to at most 1.

-    diffuseBackscatter    Lambertian diffuse into the direction of incident         {0.5, 0.5, 0.5, 1.0}
+    diffuseUpAlpha        Lambertian diffuse into the direction of the normal       {0.5, 0.5, 0.5, 1.0}
-                          light, alpha channel (RGBA)
-    diffuseForwardscatter Lambertian diffuse opposite to the incident light (RGB)   {0.2, 0.2, 0.2}
+                          and alpha mask (test only, no transmission) (RGBA) diffuseDown           Lambertian diffuse opposite to the normal (RGB)           {0.2, 0.2, 0.2}
     reflectivityUpDown    Fresnel offset term F0 for up and down.
 (SS)              {0.05, 0.05}
-    roughnessUpDown       Surface roughness in normal direction and opposed to the  {0.8, 0.8}
+    roughnessUpDownInner  Surface roughness in normal direction and opposed to the  {0.8, 0.8, 0.8}
                           normal.
-[0,1] (SS)
+[0,1] (SS),
+                          Henyey-Greenstein phase function [-1,1] (S).
-    transmittance         %Amount (RGB), Henyey-Greenstein phase function with      {0.0, 0.0, 0.0, 1.0}
+    transmittance         %Amount (RGB)                                             {0.0, 0.0, 0.0, 1.0}
-                          shifted parameter [0,1] instead [-1,1] (S).

 where `(S)` is a scalar, `(RGB)` is an RGB color in [0,1]^3, `[]` note value intervals or units and `{x}` the default values.
 Every property is optional (its default is used if not given).